Feel free to contact us for further questions: email@example.com.

 BINA works together with local leaders and grassroots organizations to forward the goal of empowering and seeking holistic, sustainable solutions to local need.
 Social action is therefore an essential component of all our educational programs.
 Each participant in Beit Midrash TLV will work together with BINA’s social action coordinators to find a meaningful social action placement where they will work (on a volunteer basis) for several hours each week.
 Placements can include work in local schools or NGOs in the fields of: education, at-risk youth, elderly, anti-poverty, food security, environment, coexistence, health, LGBTQ, women, disability/difference, migration and refugees, and others.
 Our coordinators will provide ongoing supervision and support throughout this process.
 We see social action as an integral part of our curriculum and educational program, offering participants the opportunity not only to “give” but also to learn and grow.

-For more information, please contact Elliot Glassenberg at email@example.com
+For more information, please contact Sasha Tal Gold at firstname.lastname@example.org

 It’s easy!
 You can apply here.